chemerisuk/better-dom/README.md

 Events handling is a big part of writing code for DOM.
 And there are some features included to the library APIs that force developers to use  best practices to prevent potential issues in their code.

 #### Get rid of the event object
-Event handlers loose event object argument and this thing improves testability of your code:
+Event handlers loose event object argument and this thing improves testability of your code.

 ```js
 // NOTICE: handler don't have e as the first argument